JonJagger/cyber-dojo/admin_scripts/docker_machine/readme.txt

 to the rsync cyber-dojo 'user' which is not a real user.

 So on Google Developers Console I created a new server node.
+Create server on GCE using Debian 8.1 Jessie
+Created 2CPU server with 200GB SSD drive (similar to amazon).
+Need big drive to hold katas/ and note cyber-dojo is inode hungry

 SSH'd into the node.

+o) create cyber-dojo user

+  $ sudo su -
   $ userdel -r cyber-dojo
   $ adduser cyber-dojo

   Added this line to /etc/sudoers.d/custom (new file) so www-data can sudo as cyber-dojo www-data ALL=(cyber-dojo:cyber-dojo) NOPASSWD:ALL

-o) Create server on GCE using SSD drive.
-   Created 2CPU server with 200GB SSD drive (similar to amazon).
-   Need big drive to hold katas/ and note cyber-dojo is inode hungry Debian 8.1 Jessie

-   Install docker
+o) Install docker
    had to do this first
    $ sudo apt-get install apt-transport-https
    Then I could follow instructions here http://docs.docker.com/engine/installation/debian/

-   Then install docker-machine
+o) Install docker-machine
    Had to do this first
    $ sudo apt-get install unzip
    Then I could follow instructions here